 A much brighter morning and gladly somewhat milder than yesterday.
-After taking a train to Victoria from Clapham Junction, the country’s busiest railway station we rode the Underground one stop to Green Park as we wished to visit the Royal Institution on Albermarle Street, just off Piccadilly.
+After taking a train to Victoria from Clapham Junction, the country’s busiest railway station we rode the Underground one stop to Green Park as we wished to visit the Royal Institution on Albemarle Street, just off Piccadilly.

 In the basement of the Royal Institution you will find the Faraday Museum where over 200 years of Science can be explored.
 The theme of the Museum is experimentation and we were able to view Faraday’s magnetic laboratory displays as if it was the 1850’s.
 Michael Faraday was one of the most influential scientists in history researching electromagnetism and electrochemistry.